C. K. Scott Moncrieff: The University of Edinburgh

-First World War and after
+First World War and military service

-In August 1914, Scott Moncrieff was given a commission in the Kings Own Scottish Borderers and served with the 2nd Battalion on the Western Front from 1914 to 1917.
-He was converted to Catholicism at the front in 1915.
+Having been a cadet of the Edinburgh University Contingent of the Officers Training Corps, Scott Moncrieff was commissioned as a second lieutenant on 19 March 1913 in the General Reserve of Officers, British Army.
+On 9 August 1914, he transferred to the Kings Own Scottish Borderers and was promoted to lieutenant.
+He served with the 2nd Battalion in Flanders on the Western Front from 1914 to 1917.
+Having been posted to France in the opening months of the war, he qualified for the 1914 Star.
+He was promoted to captain on 2 February 1915.
+He converted to Roman Catholicism at the front in 1915.
 On 23 April 1917, while he was leading the 1st Battalion in the Battle of Arras, he was seriously wounded by an exploding shell.
 He avoided amputation, but the injuries to his left leg disqualified him from further active service and left him permanently lame.
+In May 1917, he was awarded the Military Cross (MC).

 After his release from hospital in March 1918, Scott Moncrieff worked at the War Office in Whitehall.
 He supplemented his income by writing reviews for the New Witness, a literary magazine edited by G. K. Chesterton.

 At Robert Graves's wedding in January 1918, Scott Moncrieff met the war poet Wilfred Owen, in whose work he took a keen interest.
-Through his role at the War Office Scott Moncrieff attempted to secure Owen a home posting and, according to Owen's biographer Dominic Hibberd, the evidence suggests a "brief sexual relationship that somehow failed".
+Through his role at the War Office, Scott Moncrieff attempted to secure Owen a home posting and, according to Owen's biographer Dominic Hibberd, the evidence suggests a "brief sexual relationship that somehow failed".

 After Owen's death in late 1918, Scott Moncrieff's failure to secure a "safe" posting for Owen was viewed with suspicion by Owen's friends, including Osbert Sitwell and Siegfried Sassoon.
 During the 1920s Scott Moncrieff maintained a rancorous rivalry with Sitwell, who depicted him unflatteringly as "Mr X" in All at Sea.
 Scott Moncrieff responded with the pamphlet "The Strange and Striking Adventure of Four Authors in Search of a Character, 1926", a satire on the Sitwell family.

 Through his friendship with the young Noël Coward, Scott Moncrieff made the acquaintance of Mrs Astley Cooper and became a frequent guest at her home, Hambleton Hall.
 He dedicated the first volume of his translation of Proust to Cooper.